othyn/docker-compose-laravel/README.md

 $ docker/install.existing.sh
 ```

 The installation script does one of two things.
 First, it creates a working copy of that `.env` file for you.
-Secondly, it adds a nice quality of life addition to your projects root directory, a symlink to the `docker/docker-compose.yml`, so that you can run the `$ docker-compose` commands in the root of your projects directory.

 That's it!
 Magic. 🎉